 This period of nine days of prayer to the Holy Spirit is something that we can enter into again.
 Scroll below for a novena to prepare your hearts for Pentecost, just like the Apostles and the Blessed Mother did 2,000 years ago.

-Listed below is a novena to the Holy Spirit that can be prayed daily from Ascension Thursday through Pentecost Sunday.
+Listed below is a novena to the Holy Spirit that can be prayed daily between Ascension Thursday and Pentecost.
 The novena traditionally begins the Friday after Ascension Thursday and concludes 9 days later, on the vigil of Pentecost.

 NOVENA PRAYER FOR THE SEVEN GIFTS OF THE HOLY SPIRIT

 O Lord Jesus Christ Who, before ascending into heaven did promise to send the Holy Spirit to finish Your work in the souls of Your Apostles and Disciples, deign to grant the same Holy Spirit to me that He may perfect in my soul, the work of Your grace and Your love.

 the Spirit of Wisdom that I may despise the perishable things of this world and aspire only after the things that are eternal,

 the Spirit of Understanding to enlighten my mind with the light of Your divine truth,